Super Blue

 Super Blue is a 1978 album by jazz musician Freddie Hubbard.
-It was originally released on the Columbia label and peaked at #6 on the Billboard Charts.
+It was released on the Columbia label and peaked at No. 6 on the Billboard Charts.
 The album features performances by Hubbard, Hubert Laws, Joe Henderson and Kenny Barron with George Benson guesting on one track.
 In 2007 the album was rereleased on the Mosaic Contemporary label with three alternate takes.

+Critical reception

+The Bay State Banner wrote that "Freddie now has returned to basic jazz playing none of the easy top 40 material that characterized most of his Columbia career...
+There are no inane funk cliches or three minute tunes."